WHAT WE DO

 From Setbacks to Success

-After years of successful recruitment, GYO-IL had built partnerships with 16 consortia sites across the state.
-In addition to eight in Chicago, programs were also initiated in Alton, Carbondale, East St. Louis, Peoria, the Quad Cities, Rockford, Springfield, and Chicago’s south suburbs.
+Over years of successful recruitment, GYO-IL had built partnerships with 16 consortia sites across the state.
+In addition to eight in Chicago, GYO programs were also initiated in Alton, Carbondale, East St. Louis, Peoria, the Quad Cities, Rockford, Springfield, and Chicago’s south suburbs.

-However, state funding was inconsistent.
+However, annual state funding was inconsistent.
 Additionally, the Illinois budget impasse had disastrous implications for many nonprofits, including GYO-IL.
-During the two-year budget crisis, GYO-IL was forced to shutter all programs, except those in Chicago.
+During the state’s two-year budget crisis, GYO-IL was forced to shutter all programs.

 By 2018, funding began to be restored, and the organization centralized its Chicago consortia.
 At the start of Fiscal Year 2020, GYO-IL was named the administrator of the state’s GYO teachers grant program for the first time since its inception.